Virtual Sales Agent - IT-Online

 VIRTUAL INSURANCE SALES AGENT TO WORK FROM HOME

-FRANK FINANCIAL SERVICES, a division of the Liberty Life Group is currently looking to recruit experienced VIRTUAL INSURANCE SALES AGENTS to join their Team and work remotely from CPT or JHB
+FRANK FINANCIAL SERVICES, a division of the Liberty Life Group is currently looking to recruit experienced VIRTUAL INSURANCE SALES AGENTS to join their Team and work remotely to work in CPT or JHB

 Candidates must be able to work independently, be self-motivated and able to manage their time effectively while adhering to all company policies and processes.